grafana/writers-toolkit/docs/sources/structure/topic-types/_index.md

 For your convenience, we have created topic [templates](https://github.com/grafana/writers-toolkit/tree/main/docs/static/templates).

-## Special topic types
+## Templates for standardized topics

-We also have special topic types to ensure that pages documenting the same type of content have a standard format.
+In addition to our primary topic types, we also provide templates for these specific topic types to ensure that pages documenting the same subject matter have a standard format.
+Click the the links in the table for detailed information about these topic types.

+These [templates](https://github.com/grafana/writers-toolkit/tree/main/docs/static/templates) are in the same directory as our topic type templates.

 | Type                                              | Description                                                                          |
 | ------------------------------------------------- | ------------------------------------------------------------------------------------ |
 | [Visualization]({{< relref "./visualization" >}}) | Describes a visualization type.
 May include conceptual, task, and reference content. |

-For your convenience, we have created topic [templates](https://github.com/grafana/writers-toolkit/tree/main/docs/static/templates).